MrCurtis/CIrcleLimit/README.md

 and then start sbt using xvfb for headless browser testing

-    Xvfb :7055 &
-    DISPLAY=:7055 sbt
+    xvfb-run sbt

 Once on the sbt command line type

     compile

 to compile the source.
-The finished reult can be viewed by putting
+The finished result can be viewed by putting

     <path>/<to>/<project>/circle_limit/circle_limit.html